 AI Tech & Solutions

-Our aim is not only to help our customers understand, develop and deploy fair and transparent AI systems: through our continuous research and testing, we are creating technology that can test your AI system according to EU wide law.
+Our aim is not only to help our customers understand, develop and deploy fair and transparent AI systems: through our continuous research and testing, we are creating technology that can test the quality of your AI system according to EU wide law.

 At leiwand.ai, we follow a hands-on approach when it comes to making elements of AI more trustworthy.
 Rather than just telling our customers about AI, we also want to help create AI that is transparent, fair and follows quality standards that align with international regulations.
 We do so by assessing the impact of your AI system.